wp-plugins/imagemapper/readme.txt

 The map of Finland in the banner image is provided by National Land Survey of Finland.

+Instructions for use are found in Installation page.

 == Installation ==

 1. Upload imagemapper folder to the `/wp-content/plugins/` directory